Current Schedule (May 2020)

 Introduction to Zen Buddhism (currently offered online)

-Our next short Introduction to Zen will be on Wednesday 13th May
+Our next short Introduction to Zen will be in: June 2020

 This short Introductory session includes:

 - basic principles of Zen Buddhism

 - guidance and advice on practising how to practise zazen (Zen meditation)